AlfrescoLabs/alfresco-ai-assistants/readme.md

 [transformer.py](./scripts/transformer.py) is a script that should be run against a local clone of the [docs-alfresco](https://github.com/Alfresco/docs-alfresco) repository in order to create the `initial-load` folder with all the expected documentation for the Alfresco Docs bot.

+## Credits

+This project is based on [docker/genai-stack](https://github.com/docker/genai-stack) and is the outcome of a three-day internal hackathon at Hyland by the **Turing Titans** team.